- Media Centre

 The Equivac® HeV vaccine was made available to horse owners 1 November 2012.
 It was initially released to high-risk areas and then to all horse owners soon after.

 The vaccine was the result of a collaboration between Pfizer Animal Health (now Zoetis) and CSIRO's Australian Animal Health Laboratory.

 The AVA says that although the vaccine will significantly decrease the risk of exposure to the Hendra virus for horse owners, handlers and veterinarians, precautions still need to be taken.

-Resources and guidleines on the Hendra vaccine are available for vets and horse owners.
+Resources and guidelines on the Hendra vaccine are available for vets and horse owners.

-The AVA believes that all horses should be vaccinate against the Hendra virus.
+The AVA believes that vaccination of horses provides the best protection against the Hendra virus.

 Based on the current understanding of the spread of Hendra virus infection there are a number of strategies that can be employed by horse owners to reduce the risk of transmission of the virus.

 - Place all feed and water containers under cover.

 - Try to bring horses into covered enclosures or enclosed paddocks with no trees at night to reduce potential contact with flying fox colonies.

 - Remove horses from paddocks where trees attract flying foxes or fence off trees to prevent horses grazing underneath.